1. What is a Hybrid Fund?

 f.
 Tax on Gains

 The equity component of hybrid funds is taxed like equity funds.
-Long-term capital gains in excess of Rs 1 lakh on equity component are taxed at the rate of 10%.
+Long-term capital gains over Rs 1 lakh on equity component are taxed at the rate of 10%.
 Short-term capital gains (STCG) on equity component are taxed at the rate of 15%.

 The debt component of hybrid funds is taxable as any other debt fund.
 You must add these gains to your income and taxed as per your income slab.
 LTCG from debt component is taxable at 20% after indexation and 10% without the benefit of indexation.